Common Conditional Access policy: Require a compliant device, hybrid Azure AD joined device, or multifactor authentication for all users

 • Emergency access or break-glass accounts to prevent tenant-wide account lockout.
 In the unlikely scenario all administrators are locked out of your tenant, your emergency-access administrative account can be used to log into the tenant to take steps to recover access.

-• Service accounts and service principals, such as the Azure AD Connect Sync Account.
+• Service accounts and service principals, such as the Microsoft Entra Connect Sync Account.
 Service accounts are non-interactive accounts that aren't tied to any particular user.
 They're normally used by back-end services allowing programmatic access to applications, but are also used to sign in to systems for administrative purposes.
 Service accounts like these should be excluded since MFA can't be completed programmatically.
 Calls made by service principals won't be blocked by Conditional Access policies scoped to users.
 Use Conditional Access for workload identities to define policies targeting service principals.

 • If your organization has these accounts in use in scripts or code, consider replacing them with managed identities.
 As a temporary workaround, you can exclude these specific accounts from the baseline policy.